 Baked Salmon Wellington.

-• Remove the Salmon Wellington from the oven, and let it rest for a few minutes before slicing and serving.
+• Remove the salmon Wellingtons from the oven, and let them rest for a few minutes before slicing and serving.

 Nutrition